 But it has not fully connected yet, since the troposphere has higher-than-normal pressure as seen on the chart, which prevents the tropospheric polar vortex to fully organize for now.
 The tropospheric and stratospheric polar vortex is always connected and has a varying influence on each other.
 It is a very complex system, where changes in one part can cause changes in the other and then back again.
 It is a very complex “feedback loop”.

 Geopotential height anomaly by height and time over the north pole.
 Graphic from NOAA

 The next image below, shows the temperature in the middle stratosphere, at 10mb pressure level, over the north pole.
 As we can see, the temperature in October 2018, is near record-cold values, which coincides with the image above that shows the deepening end expansion of the lower pressure in the stratosphere.

 The following animation is my personal work, showing the strong SSW event in January 2009.
-We can see the stratospheric polar vortex in 3D and we can see its disruption and splitting on two very weak parts.
+We can see the stratospheric polar vortex in 3D and we can see its disruption and split into two very weak parts.

 The graphic below shows the pressure anomaly after the SSW event in January 2013.
-We can see high pressure over the north pole, and low pressure and cold air further south over Europe, Asia, USA and Atlantic.
+We can see high pressure over the north pole, and low pressure and cold air further south over Europe, Asia, USA, and the Atlantic.